Skip to main content

 • talk of suicide, self-harm behaviours, or hurting themselves or others

-• overexcited or giddy mood
+• overexcited or silly mood

-• feelings of being the best, think they can succeed in superhuman efforts or risky behaviours
+• feelings of being "the best", think they can succeed in superhuman efforts or risky behaviours

 • extremely irritable

-• unusually aggressive to the closest person; parents and siblings are often the main targets
+• unusually aggressive to the closest person, parents and siblings are often the main targets

 • restless or fidgety, often with no order or plan